The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Born men cosplaying as women, but calling themselves biological females.

-We have women, feminists now, feminists who are actually for the absolute takeover of men in women's sports under the guise of inclusivity.
+We have women, feminists now, feminists, who are actually for the absolute takeover of men in women's sports under the guise of inclusivity.

 This is mass psychosis taking place and it continuously and exponentially gets worse day by day.

-And because we want to be reasonable people, we won't say anything about this, but at some point in time, someone, group of people more so than anything else, has to speak up about this because this is getting to a dangerous arena, especially because the children are starting to be affected by this.
+But at some point in time, someone, group of people more so than anything else, has to speak up about this because this is getting to a dangerous arena, especially because the children will start to be affected by this.

 And once we give up the children, it's a done deal.

-And and I think the point, I look at it as an individual basis.
+And I think the point, I look at it as an individual basis, like, what are we being asked to do as individuals?

 And what is the institution doing to us?